SPY Near Record High While State Street Sentiment Index Moves Even Lower

-Per State Street, "Quantitatively measuring shifts in investor sentiment presents a unique set of problems to researchers.
+"Quantitatively measuring shifts in investor sentiment presents a unique set of problems to researchers.
 Investor surveys are often outdated by the time they are released.
 On the institutional side, accuracy can be compromised as decision makers are often too busy to fill out surveys.
 In all cases, survey responses, like prices, tend to obscure the effects of fundamentals and investor sentiment.
 State Street's approach measures confidence directly and quantitatively by assessing the changes in investor holdings of risky assets… Actual investor holdings and recent purchases provide a solid foundation on which to base a measure of investor confidence."

-Chart 1: State Street Investor Confidence Index vs the S&P500 Click to enlarge
+Chart 1: State Street Investor Confidence Index vs. the S&P 500 Click to enlarge

-Chart 2: S&P500 Price & Yield ($SPX & !YLDSPX) with SPY Over Time Click to enlarge
+Chart 2: S&P 500 Price & Yield ($SPX & !YLDSPX) with SPY Over Time Click to enlarge

 To get better prices, I start by looking at my list of "Explore Portfolio" stock picks then waiting for market pullbacks and extreme negative sentiment levels to buy.
 Said another way, I like to take profits as markets make new highs then buy back shares when my sentiment charts loudly shout at once "Buy" as many investors are afraid and desperate to sell.